-It has been several weeks since I started writing down words to tell the story behind the photographs from the shoot I did at my father’s studio.
+It’s been several weeks since I started writing down words to tell the story behind the photographs from the shoot I did at my father’s studio.
 I had no idea these images would bring back my childhood memories.

 This photo session started out from the need to take pictures of the interior of a loft that’s owned by my father.
-In fact, not only does he own this space, he is the one who designed and oversaw the construction of the whole building this two-level apartment is located in.
+In fact, not only does he own this space, he’s the one who designed and oversaw the construction of the whole building this two-level apartment is located in.
 See, my father is an architect, an amazingly talented and accomplished one.

-In 26 years that he’s owned it, the only purpose it has served was to store old furniture, scrap wood, working tools, books and magazines, rolls and rolls of construction drawings (blueprints) and one other collection of things – his miniature model buildings: some that have been actually built, some that will only exist in the model form, and some that are my father’s dream projects waiting to be realized one day.
+In 26 years that he’s owned it, the only purpose it has served was to store old furniture, scrap wood, working tools, books and magazines, rolls and rolls of construction drawings (blueprints) and one other collection of things – his miniature model buildings.
+Some that have been actually built, some that will only exist in the model form, and some that are my father’s dream projects waiting to be realized one day.

 Sadly, the purpose of our photoshoot was to capture some interior pictures to then post them next to the ‘for sale’ announcement.
 Even though my father wholeheartedly hates the idea, the whole family has been trying to persuade him to give up this property.
 Usually, he refuses to even have a discussion about this topic, but when I offered to take pictures, he agreed.

 On one of the last afternoons of my visit back home, my father picked my oldest daughter and me, and drove to this building to get the job done.
 We took the elevator to the 16th floor and then climbed up a couple of flights of stairs by foot to get to the last floor (according to the building plan, the elevators don’t go to the last floor, which is designated for the creative studios).

 This time around, my daughter, who is the same age as I was when I used to visit this place as a child, was the one who loved running around and playing in the dust and being mesmerized by unusual items she found all around.

 What I also captured, somewhat inadvertently, were all these model buildings that my father has created and kept through all these years.
 I’ve watched him cut, arrange and glue together tiny pieces for these models.
 He’s even taught my brother and I how to cut small polystyrene foam pieces using a special device with a stretched hot metal wire, which worked like a laser.
 I would not be surprised if some of those pieces we’ve cut out in our childhood still exist in my father’s collection one way or another!

-Sopo is a self-taught photographer, originally from the small, yet gorgeous country of Georgia, now living on Long Island, NY.
+About Sopo: Sopo is a self-taught photographer, originally from the small, yet gorgeous country of Georgia, now living on Long Island, NY.
 She seeks to document her two daughters’ everyday through authentic, story-telling photographs.
 She is constantly exploring new mediums to feed her need for creativity, be it designing intricate jewelry, drafting and sewing children’s garments or learning to paint with watercolors.
 You can follow her at: Sopo Designs Photography